apache/pulsar/site2/docs/administration-upgrade.md

 #### Canary rollback

-If issues occur during canary test, you can shut down the problematic bookie node.
+If issues occur during the canary test, you can shut down the problematic bookie node.
 Other bookies in the cluster replaces this problematic bookie node with autorecovery.

 ### Upgrade all bookies